postmanlabs/labs-docs/src/pages/postman-api-client/grpc-client/collaboration.md

     name: "Markdown Guide"
     url: "https://www.markdownguide.org/basic-syntax/"
 ---

----
-> Postman Free lets teams of up to three work together at no cost.
-To collaborate with more team members, features, and increased usage limits, see [Plans and Pricing](https://www.postman.com/pricing/).
+> Postman's free plan lets teams of up to three work together at no cost.
+To collaborate with more team members, features, and increased usage limits, you will need to upgrade your plan.
+See [Plans and Pricing](https://www.postman.com/pricing/).

 Postman provides a variety of tools to enable and enhance collaboration within your team.
 You can ease the onboarding process by enabling team discovery, allowing users in your organization to request to join your Postman team.
 You can also create team workspaces, where team members can share their work and collaborate on API projects.
 Users can discuss their work directly in Postman by commenting on collections and APIs, including on specific requests, versions, and inline on schemas and scripts.